cosine99/mattermost-desktop/README.md

 * Installs as native application

 ### Pre-packaged
 You don't have to install any other software.
+Everything is out of the box.
 Packages are available on the [releases page](http://github.com/mattermost/desktop/releases).

 ## Usage